 G2.
-Number of credits per term a student can take for the stated full-time tuition 10minimum nimum 20maximum
+Number of credits per term a student can take for the stated full-time tuition 10 minimum 18 maximum G3.

-G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

-\Box Yes \boxtimes No

-G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly:
+Yes  No G4.
+Do tuition and fees vary by undergraduate instructional program?
+Yes No If yes, what percentage of full-time undergraduates pay more than the tuition and fees r eported in G 1?

-Residents Commuters (living at home) Commuters (not living at home)

-Books and supplies: 1036 1036 1036

-Room only: 2400

-Board only: 3000 3000

-Transportation: 1680 1680 1680

-Other expenses: 1800 1800 1800